Furo MTV: 2012 season

 In the fourth season of the show had an attraction the new reporters Paulinho Serra and Tatá Werneck, winning a new set, weather segment, and international correspondents.
 In interview to the newspaper Super Notícia, the director Marcelo Botta said: "Dani and Bento increasingly mingled and funny are the ones motives to watch the show".

-Furo MTV em Londres
+Live from London

-In the 2012 edition of Olympics, Dani Calabresa and Bento Ribeiro traveled to host the show direct from London, with the special participation of the comedian Marcelo Adnet.
+In the 2012 Summer Olympics, Dani Calabresa and Bento Ribeiro traveled to host the show direct from London, with name of Furo MTV em Londres with the special participations of the comedians Marcelo Adnet and Tatá Werneck.
 With the trip of the main hosts, the show has become hosted temporarily by guests, as Nany People, Bruno Motta and Pitty.

+End of Program

+Due to the audience and the repercussion of the program, Abril Radiodifusão decided to continue with its production, even with Dani Calabresa leaving the network.
+The VJ Thunderbird who occasionally replaced one of the two anchors was tipped to replace Calabresa, but the recently hired Daniel Furlan, alongside Paulinho Serra and Bruno Sutter were added to the team.
+The program will return renewed, as MTV Brasil's programming Zico Goes said:“é como se o Jornal Nacional virasse o Fantástico”.

+The channel's first video was the clip Jesus Humilha Satan, a parody of the song The Rhythm of the Night, in which Paulinho Serra played Satan and Bruno Sutter appears in the role of Jesus Christ.

+With the news that the MTV Brasil be discontinued by Grupo Abril, the program's writing team launched a YouTube channel called "Amada Foca", with humor sketches in the style of the program, posted on Mondays and Thursdays.

+The end of MTV Brasil in Terrestrial Television broadcast led to the end of the program, as the new MTV, under the command of Viacom.
+The last program was re-aired on September 30, 2013, during the farewell to MTV Brasil programming before Tchau MTV.
+The result, the group created an altered version of the program for its internet channel.

+The last edition of the program was shown on September 26th, the date on which the channel's last live broadcast was carried out.

 Prêmio Jovem Brasileiro

 On November 1, during the "Prêmio Jovem Brasileiro" (Young Brazilian Award, adapted) ceremony, the show received the Young Journalists Award.
 Dani and Bento accepted the award and joked about the length of the solemnity on the following episode.